-The School awards £600,000 for student support to UK students on the MA programme.
+UK Students: The School awards £700,000 for student support to UK students.
 We offer more financial support relative to the size of our student body than any other top educational institution.

-All students from the UK and EU are invited to apply for an NFTS scholarship when they receive their offer of a place on the course.
-These applications are also means tested.
-Scholarships can provide some or all of the tuition fees and some also contribute to living expenses.
+All students from the UK are invited to apply for an NFTS scholarship when they receive their offer of a place on the course.
+These applications are means tested.
+Scholarships can provide some or all of the tuition fees.
 They are provided by a named individual or institution that has some connection with the industry and school.
 They may have an interest in mentoring the recipient.
 Therefore these awards carry considerable prestige.

 More information on Scholarships, please visit our Scholarships page.